 The purpose of the strategic plan is to document the judgements made about “audit needs” – the internal auditor’s judgement of the systems, activities and programmes that should be subject to audit to provide reasonable assurance to management about risks and the effectiveness of internal control.
 The plan must contain:

-Clearly expressed objectives for what the IA function will achieve in the next 2- years
+Clearly expressed objectives and performamce indicators for what the IA function will achieve in the next 2-4 years, linked as appropriate to the strategy for the organisation

-The methodology used to prepare the strategyand how the IA unit has assessed risks that impact the
+The methodology used to prepare the strategy and how the IA unit has assessed risks that impact the entity’s objectives.

 How the IA unit will address the areas of most significance over a period of years.
 It will usually be necessary to identify cycles of coverage for different elements of the audit universe.
 Some systems and processes may need to be examined every year.
 Others may only need to be examined every three to five years and so on.

-The resources required and available to meet these needs.
+The resources required and available to meet these needs and the impact of resource constraints on the ideal level of audit coverage

 An internal risk assessment of those events which may impact the achievement of objectives in the audit strategy and mitigating actions to address such risks.
-(For example, staffing shortfalls; skills shortages and training and other actions needed to address these risks.)
+(For example, staffing shortfalls; skills shortages and training and other actions needed to address these risks.).

-The impact of resource constraints on the ideal level if audit coverage.
+Plans for the coordination of work with other sources of assurance (e.g. external audit).

+The approach for following up recommendations made.

-goals the IA function .
+The higher or longer-term goals the IA function wants to achieve but may not achieve in the short term. .